 - radioactive elements (radiopharmaceuticals), which are injected into a vein and find and kill cancer cells in the bones

-As we learn more about the mechanisms of how cancer cells invade and disrupt bones, scientists develop new ways of targeting and slowing these cancer cells.
+As we learn more about the mechanisms of how cancer cells invade and disrupt bones, scientists develop of targeting and slowing these cancer cells.

 Note that most cancer treatments have side effects.
 Discuss these with your doctors and evaluate the benefits versus risks for your treatment.